Fixing the Funnel — +9.4% Conversion Uplift for ZooRoyal

 Guest checkout had a structural confidence problem

-An August 2020 analytics deep-dive exposed the checkout gap.
-The biggest drop occurred between Cart and Confirm for non-logged-in users.
-Error messages appeared in 20% of visits but were easy to miss.
-Payment methods were unchangeable once selected — affecting 53% of visits — and the Payback loyalty card integration created confusion rather than value.
+An August 2020 analytics deep-dive showed where checkout was breaking down.
+The biggest drop was between Cart and Confirm for guests.
+Error messages showed up in 20% of visits but were easy to miss.
+Once you picked a payment method you couldn't change it — that affected 53% of visits — and the Payback loyalty integration confused people more than it helped.

 Mobile was carrying the business — but the experience hadn't caught up

-Mobile underperformed desktop by approximately 10 percentage points at the cart-to-confirm step, despite 65% of checkout visits coming from mobile devices.
+Mobile trailed desktop by about 10% at the cart-to-confirm step, even though 65% of checkout visits came from mobile.
 The experience had never been designed mobile-first.

 Usability testing validated direction before shipping

-Five participants completed moderated sessions testing the filter interaction and the cart/sign-in flow.
-Simplified filters reduced hesitation.
-A reworked cart flow increased confidence.
-Edge cases were caught before development, saving engineering time and preventing issues from reaching production.
+Five moderated sessions tested the filter interaction and cart/sign-in flow.
+Simpler filters reduced hesitation.
+The reworked cart flow gave people more confidence.
+We caught edge cases before development, which saved engineering time down the line.

 Deliberate structure over disconnected redesigns